PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 !!!
 Tip "Using the Marking Rubric generator effectively"

-    This tool is best used iteratively to generate broadly the content you need, which you can tweak manually in the rubric editor.
-The more detailed the description privded, the less manual editing will be needed.
+    This tool is best used to generate broadly the content you need, which you can tweak manually in the rubric editor.
+The more detailed the description provided, the less manual editing will be needed.

 Steps to generate a marking rubric: